nlsynth/karuta/docs/index.rst

 This is equivalent to call compile() and writeHdl("my_design.v") at the end of the code.

 To run the threads described in the code, --run option can be used.
-The example above has 2 thread entries thr() and main, so it will make 2 threads and wait for them to finish (or timeout).
+The example above has 3 thread entries thr(), testThr() and main(), so it will make 3 threads and wait for them to finish (or timeout).

 .. code-block:: none